Moments of Artin-Schreier L-functions: Introduction

 Here, we focus on the moments of $L$-functions of Artin--Schreier curves.
 These form an interesting family with a rich arithmetic structure.
 Their zeta functions are expressed in terms of additive characters of $\mathbb{F}_p$, not in terms of multiplicative characters (as in the case of hyperelliptic curves or cyclic $\ell$-covers, for example).
 The terms corresponding to a fixed additive character can be expressed as exponential sums.
 The extra arithmetic structure can be used to refine the Weil bound on Artin--Schreier curves \cite{RLW}.

 Statistics of zeros of Artin--Schreier $L$-functions have been extensively studied.
-When the size of the finite field goes to infinity, one can use deep equidistribution results of Katz \cite{katz}, building on work of Katz--Sarnak \cite{KS}, to show that the \textit{local} statistics are given by the corresponding statistics of eigenvalues of random matrices in certain ensembles, depending on the specific family under consideration.
+When the size of the finite field goes to infinity, one can use deep equidistribution results of Katz \cite{katz_monodromy}, building on work of Katz--Sarnak \cite{KS}, to show that the \textit{local} statistics are given by the corresponding statistics of eigenvalues of random matrices in certain ensembles, depending on the specific family under consideration.
 When considering Artin--Schreier curves, the $p$-rank introduces a stratification of the moduli space of covers of genus $g$ \cite{pz}.
 For example, $p$-rank $0$ corresponds to the family of \textit{polynomial Artin--Schreier curves}, while, when $(p-1)$ divides the genus, the maximal $p$-rank corresponds to the family of \textit{ordinary Artin--Schreier curves}.
-Using the Katz--Sarnak results, one can show that in the large finite field limit, the local statistics in the polynomial and ordinary families follow the local statistics of the unitary group of random matrices, while the local statistics in the case of the \textit{odd polynomial family} (which we will define later on) follow those of the symplectic group of random matrices.
+Using the Katz--Sarnak results, one can show that in the large finite field limit, the local statistics in the polynomial family follow the local statistics of the unitary group of random matrices (\cite[Theorem 3.9.2]{katz_monodromy}).

+One can also consider the same statistics in the regime when the base finite field is fixed, and the genus of the family goes to infinity, in which case one cannot make use of the equidistribution results.
+In this case, as in the number field setting, one can usually compute only a few small moments (see, for example, \cite{Florea1, Florea2, Florea3, tamam, Djankovic}); a notable exception is the very recent work on moments of quadratic Dirichlet $L$--functions over function fields, which recovers all the moments \cite{hyper1, hyper2}.)